Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Preliminaries

 we may invoke (\ref{conv}) and (\ref{conv3}) to conclude that $\limsup_{n\to \infty}\|v_n\|^2 < \epsilon$ for every $\epsilon >0$.
 The fact that $\epsilon >0$ can be chosen arbitrarily small implies that $u_n \to u$ strongly in $E$. \end{proof}

-\begin{remark} We observe that the decay of $V$ at infinity is not used in the proofs of Proposition \ref{mpg} and Lemma \ref{ps}.
-Actually, in those proofs, we have only used hypothesis $({V_1})$ and the fact that $V$ is positive on $\mathbb{R}^N\setminus B_R(0)$. \end{remark}
+\begin{rem} We observe that the decay of $V$ at infinity is not used in the proofs of Proposition \ref{mpg} and Lemma \ref{ps}.
+Actually, in those proofs, we have only used hypothesis $({V_1})$ and the fact that $V$ is positive on $\mathbb{R}^N\setminus B_R(0)$. \end{rem}

 By the Mountain Pass Theorem \cite{Ambrosetti-Rabinowitz}, there is $u \in E$ such that

 where

 with for $e$ given by Proposition \ref{mpg}.